Determine optimal habitat conditions

 - Right-click the file and extract it to a location you can easily find, such as your Documents folder.

 Depending on your operating system and file browser, the appearance of the files in your folder may differ from the example image.

 - Start ArcGIS Pro.
-If prompted, sign in using your licensed ArcGIS account.
+If prompted, sign in using your licensed ArcGIS Online account or ArcGIS Enterprise account.

 If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

 - If this is your first time using ArcGIS Pro, click Open an existing project.
 If you have created a project in ArcGIS Pro before, under the list of your recent projects, click Open another project.

 The Open Project window opens.
 Here you can browse to projects on your computer or projects on your portal (for most users, the default portal is ArcGIS Online).